OverviewGeographical classification: Alps Eastern part > Bernina Group > Piz Morteratsch > North Ridge Normal Route

-The summit of Morteratsch, lying between Piz Prievlus and Fuorcla Boval and separating the Morteratsch basin from the Tschierva basin, can be climbed along a beautiful and satisfactory Normal Route running on the icy Northern ridge and starting from the wide saddle named Fuorcla da Boval m.
-3347.
-This saddle can be approached from two different sides: on the Eastern side from Chamanna Boval m.
-2495, a shelter located in a superb position dominating the impressive Vadret da Morteratsch (Morteratsch Glacier) and on the Western side from Chamanna da Tschierva m.
-2583, a shelter located near the smaller Vadret da Tschierva (Val Roseg).
+The summit of Morteratsch, lying between Piz Prievlus and Fuorcla Boval and separating the Morteratsch basin from the Tschierva basin, can be climbed along a beautiful and satisfactory Normal Route running on the icy Northern ridge and starting from Fuorcla da Boval, a wide saddle at 3347 m.
+This saddle can be approached from two different sides: on the Eastern side from Chamanna Boval 2495 m, a shelter located in a superb position dominating the impressive Vadret da Morteratsch (Morteratsch Glacier) and on the Western side from Chamanna da Tschierva 2583 m, a shelter located near the smaller Vadret da Tschierva (Val Roseg).

 The Normal route starting from Chamanna da Tschierva m.
-2583, located on Val Roseg side, reachs the same Fuorcla da Boval, where it joins the other itinerary rising from Chamanna Boval.
+2583, located on Val Roseg side, reachs the same Fuorcla da Boval, where it joins the previous itinerary rising from Chamanna Boval.

 The starting point to reach the Chamanna da Tschierva is the village of Pontresina.

-Both Morteratsch and Pontresina are on the road running from S. Moritz to the Bernina Pass.
+Both Morteratsch and Pontresina are located on the road running from S. Moritz to the Bernina Pass.